QuarkNerd/blog/ceberhardt/_posts/2015-04-28-reactive-cocoa-3-continued.md

 author: ceberhardt
 title: ReactiveCocoa 3.0 - Signal Producers and API clarity
 layout: default_post
+summary: >-
-summary: "My previous blog post took a first look at ReactiveCocoa 3.0 (RC3), where I described the new Signal interface, and the pipe forward operator.
+  My previous blog post took a first look at ReactiveCocoa 3.0 (RC3), where I described the new Signal interface, and the pipe forward operator.
 In this blog post I continue my exploration of the RC3 APIs and turn my attention to signal producers.
-I also discuss a few points around the overall clarity of the new ReactiveCocoa APIs."
+I also discuss a few points around the overall clarity of the new ReactiveCocoa APIs.
 categories:
-  - iOS
-  - Swift
-  - Mobile
+  - Tech
 ---